-- Mule saddles look like a horse saddle in many ways, but they are built fit a mule’s conformation instead of a horse’s conformation.
+A mule saddle looks like a horse saddle in many ways, but underneath it all they are built fit a mule’s conformation instead of a horse’s conformation.

 Below: A saddled, dark brown mule walks down a steep, rocky hillside on a competitive trail ride.